 Princes Highway, St Peters

-Widely recognised for the historic brick kilns on site, Sydney Park boasts many opportunities for families to play and relax.
+Widely recognised for the historic brick kilns on site, Sydney Park is a great space for families to play and relax.
 The park boasts rolling hills, grassy open space and the duck ponds.
 The children’s play area has been cleverly landscaped with meandering paths and sculptures.
 There’s a selection of slides of varying heights built into a hill, several climbing structures and multiple swings.
 There are picnic shelters, barbecues and toilets.
-And there’s even a scooter and bike track for kids.
+And there’s even a scooter and bike track for kids, as well as the recently opened skate park.

 Nearby cafe: Sydney Park Kiosk (conveniently located within the park, next to the playground)